mariephlpp/News-classification/README.md

 * Result

-The resultats of the fitting are as follows.
+The results of the fitting are as follows.
 It lets us imagine that the network classify very well on the train set and on a small validation set, as the accuracy are higher than 99%.
 Two epochs are clearly enough.
 ```
 Epoch 1/2
 32/32 [==============================] - 169s 5s/step - loss: 0.1948 - binary_accuracy: 0.9233 - val_loss: 0.0286 - val_binary_accuracy: 0.9897